m1ndflay3r/zsh_libmisc/man/libmisc/hexec.md

-hexec - execute hexdump directly without writing new files
+hexec - execute hex dump directly without writing new files

 takes input in 1 of 3 forms: